 Ah, the infamous self-care, otherwise known as “bubble baths and wine” because life is hard.
 But it’s so much more than just a trend!

 I think it’s important to first acknowledge that self-care is different for every person.
-While some may thrive in situations such as a bubble bath and wine, others practice self-care by simply going on a walk each day, or writing in a journal at night, and some may be slightly more extravagant – taking on true Donna and Tom form (from Parks & Recreation) and seriously treating themselves.
+While some may prefer a bubble bath and wine, others practice self-care by simply going on a walk each day, or writing in a journal at night.
+Some may be slightly more extravagant, taking on true Donna and Tom form (from Parks & Recreation) and seriously treating themselves.

 So let’s start by formulating a self-care routine, shall we?

 As I mentioned above, the way you practice self-care doesn’t have to look like anyone else’s routine.
 In fact, one of the things that’s most challenging for me is that so many of the self-care posts I read mention “getting up earlier.”
 Unfortunately, because of my chronic illness, that’s physically impossible for me.
 Waking up is a challenge in-and-of itself, let alone actually getting out of bed within an hour of the time I’ve opened my eyes.
 Self-care for me, personally, means taking my mornings slow – and starting them later than the average working woman.

 That doesn’t mean I don’t have a routine.
 I do, and I try to stick with it, because that’s another part of self-care: doing what makes YOU feel good on a regular basis.
 Of course you should still hop outside your comfort zone every now and again, but stepping back inside it to recharge isn’t wrong.
 Start by prioritizing self-care on a monthly basis, then work your way down to weekly and daily.
 See my example below.